 2.3.3 From the replies given by the State Governments to the questionnaire, it is found that only a small percentage of prisoners were eligible for release on bail under Section 436-A. Uttar Pradesh is the State with highest number of undertrial prisoners.
 21.21% of the countries' undertrials are in the prisons of Uttar Pradesh.
 However, only 2.33% of the 30,415 prisoners eligible for bail under Section 436-A were released from jails.
 Delhi has the highest percentage of undertrial prisoners which is 91% of the total prisoners.
-As per the information provided by the Government of NCT of Delhi, 11,894 prisoners had completed half of the maximum punishment that may be awarded to them for the offence committed by them.
-Out of these, 10,145 prisoners were recommended by UnderTrial Review Committee (UTRC) for granting bail.
+As per the information provided by the Government of NCT of Delhi, 11,894 prisoners had completed half of the maximum punishment that may be awarded to them for the offence committee (UTRC) for granting bail.
 However, only 1696 of the prisoners were released, which is very low.